nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 ### Usage:

-To adapt the AutoCRUD tool to your project's needs, modify the `config.json` entries to match your desired output file structure and naming conventions.
+To adapt the tool to your project's needs, modify the `config.json` entries to match your desired output file structure and naming conventions.
 Ensure that each path and filename pattern correctly reflects the target directory structure in your project.

 ## Important Note